 Gastric cancer is treated with surgery, chemotherapy, radiation, or a combination of these.
 Surgical options depend on the extent of the cancer within the stomach, and include partial or total gastrectomy (removal of the stomach).
 Radiation and chemotherapy may be used before or after surgery to target the growing cancer cells in the stomach.
 Two medications commonly used for chemotherapy in gastric cancer patients include Fluorouracil (5-FU) and cisplatin (Platinol).
 In advanced cases of gastric cancer, surgery or chemotherapy may be used to alleviate symptoms.
 This is known as supportive care or palliative care.

-The 5-year survival rate for people diagnosed with gastric cancer has been estimated at 26% to 28% overall.
+The 5-year survival rate for people diagnosed with stage IV gastric cancer is only 4% and the overall 5-year survival rate is 29%.
 This number is low because most cases are detected at a late stage, when the cancer has already spread outside the stomach.
 However, cases that are detected at earlier stages have a better prognosis.

 Although the National Cancer Institute spends approximately 11 million to 12 million dollars annually on gastric cancer research, this is less than 0.5% of the total NCI budget.
 However, many medical centers develop clinical trials to learn more about prevention and treatment of gastric cancer.

 1) American Cancer Society: Cancer Facts & Figures 2010